nvie/git-toolbelt/README.md

     Switched to branch 'master'

-### TODO: git conflicts
+### git conflicts

-Generates a summary for all (specified) branches that will merged uncleanly—i.e. will have merge conflicts later on.
+Generates a summary for all local branches that will merge uncleanly—i.e. will lead to merge conflicts later on.

     $ git branch
       develop
     * mybranch
       master
       other-branch
-    $ git conflicts -a
+    $ git conflicts
-    mybranch <-> develop: ok
+    develop... merges cleanly
-    mybranch <-> master: ok
+    master...  merges cleanly
-    mybranch <-> other-branch: CONFLICTS
+    other-branch...
+CONFLICTS AHEAD